eliottjohnson/Obsidian-Vault/Short term.md

 - [x] Prepare a table with the old currents in the line when we had ions
 - [x] Check LSA for how it computes the momentum and energy
 - [x] How do you scale with energy ?
+- [x] Look at the quad scan at low energy
+- [x] Ask Jean-Michel how to log BLM-ST for MD3 and MD4 as well
+- [x] Try to see the BTV acquisition from the dedicated MD

 %% kanban:settings
 ```